Laboratory exercise 2

 }

-The keyword “super” points to the parent (super) class of the current object.
-It’s used for calling attributes, methods and constructor, inherited from its parent.
+The keyword super points to the superclass (parent class) of the object.
+It is used to call attributes, methods, and constructors inherited from the parent class.

 class Animal { // Superclass (parent)